Makkah Masjid bombing: Rioting and Police firing

-Five individuals died as a result of the police firing which caused considerable controversy, The Telegraph reported:
+Five individuals from rioting mob died as a result of the police firing, The Telegraph reported:

 Six rounds were fired in the afternoon and evening to prevent shops and public property from being damaged, including petrol pumps and ATMs.
 One person was killed in the firing in the Moghalpura area, while two fell to the police bullets elsewhere.
 Another lost his life when the police had to pull the trigger to control a mob trying to break into an ATM.
 According to police commissioner Balwinder Singh, his men resorted to firing after water cannons, tear gas and baton-charge failed to bring the mob fury under control.

 It was reported that a frenzied mob attacked state-owned road transport corporation buses, forcing the closure of Falaknuma bus depot.
 According to the police, the rioters were trying to set fire to a petrol pump.
 Inspector P. Sudhakar of Falaknuma police station, who has been removed from his position on the charge of opening fire 'indiscriminately' to control the rampaging mobs stated: "While I asked my subordinates to be on high alert, mobs from Shalibanda and the mosque came towards Moghalpura pelting stones.
 They set ablaze a wine shop and charged towards a petrol pump where we were stationed."

 The mobs took out petrol from the dispenser and sprinkled it on the room.
 "When they tried to ignite it with the help of dry grass, I ordered my men to open fire with .303 rifles to disperse them ...
 As the situation turned worse, I sought additional forces.
 Quick Reaction teams along with Moghalpura Inspector arrived and scattered the crowd by opening fire", Sudhakar said.
 At least 10 persons, including policemen, could have been killed had fire orders were not issued, he added.